tintin10q/computational-linguistics-summary/Languages/Regular expression.md

 # Regular expression

-Regular expressions are a domain specific language for the consise description and parsing of [[regular languages]].
+Regular expressions are a domain specific language for the consise description and parsing of [regular languages](regular%20languages.md).

 Regular langues officially start and end with /.
 So you have /regular expression/.
 Often you leave these / out.